EsharkyTheGreat/EsharkyTheGreat.github.io/_posts/2022-01-19-pwn-adventure-part1.md

 ## What is PwnAdventure ?
 ---
 PwnAdventure is a MMORPG which is intentionally vulnerable to hacks and this was made for a CTF which I think is really cool.
-It was originally made for education game developers about vulerabilities found in video games.
+It was originally made for education game developers about vulnerabilities found in video games.
 <br>

 ## Setup
 ---
-* Originally the game server was hosted by the organisers during the time of the CTF but it is currently down so I decided to host it on my own server.
+* Originally the game server was hosted by the organizers during the time of the CTF but it is currently down so I decided to host it on my own server.
 * I followed the same steps as LiveOverflow in this [video](https://www.youtube.com/watch?v=VkXZXwQP5FM&list=PLhixgUqwRTjzzBeFSHXrw9DnQtssdAwgG&index=2)
 * Among all the options he shows I chose to create a droplet on DigitalOcean and used Docker to run the server from the same git [repository](https://github.com/LiveOverflow/PwnAdventure3) that LiveOverflow uses.
 <br>